isomerpages/nlb-biblioasia/_holding-area/Going Against the (Rice) Grain: The “Eat More Wheat” Campaign.md

 [^4]: “Chinese Chamber Backs ‘Eat More Wheat Campaign’.”

-“How To Save $22m – By Dr. Goh,” Straits Budget, 13 September 1967, 19.
+[^5]: “How To Save $22m – By Dr. Goh,” *Straits Budget*, 13 September 1967, 19.
 (From NewspaperSG)

-“Eat Less Rice, More Flour, Urges Dr. Toh,” Straits Budget, 5 July 1967, 7.
-(From NewspaperSG) “NTUC Pledges Full Support To ‘Eat More Wheat’ Campaign”; “Start ‘Eat Less Rice’ Campaign Plea by NTUC,” Straits Budget, 5 July 1967, 10.
+[^6]: “Eat Less Rice, More Flour, Urges Dr. Toh,” *Straits Budget*, 5 July 1967, 7.
 (From NewspaperSG)

+[^7]: “NTUC Pledges Full Support To ‘Eat More Wheat’ Campaign”; “Start ‘Eat Less Rice’ Campaign Plea by NTUC,” *Straits Budget*, 5 July 1967, 10.
+(From NewspaperSG)

-“Medics in Full Support of Eating More Wheat,” Eastern Sun, 1 November 1967, 10.
-(From NewspaperSG) Ministry of Social Affairs, “Eat More Wheat Campaign,” 1967–1971, government record, 100, 152, 166.
+[^8]: “Medics in Full Support of Eating More Wheat,” *Eastern Sun*, 1 November 1967, 10.
+(From NewspaperSG)

+[^9]: Ministry of Social Affairs, “Eat More Wheat Campaign,” 1967–1971, government record, 100, 152, 166.
 (From National Archives of Singapore, microfilm no. MSA 2353)

-Ministry of Social Affairs, “Eat More Wheat Campaign,” 145.
+[^10]: Ministry of Social Affairs, “Eat More Wheat Campaign,” 145.

-Ministry of Social Affairs, “Eat More Wheat Campaign,” 145.
+[^11]: Ministry of Social Affairs, “Eat More Wheat Campaign,” 145.
 “Cooking With Wheat: Radio, TV Contest for Housewives,” Straits Times, 24 August 1967, 6; “Dy P.M.
 Happy Over Eat More Wheat Drive,” Eastern Sun, 18 October 1967, 11.
 (From NewspaperSG)
 “Wheat Flour Dishes: The Winners,” Straits Times, 18 October 1967, 4.
 (From NewspaperSG) “Cooking Contest: 900 Wheat Recipes Received,” Eastern Sun, 6 February 1968, 13.
 (From NewspaperSG)